Tri-Agency Open Access Policy on Publications

 You can publish your results in a journal that offers immediate open access, or that offers open access within 12 months (often called an "embargo period").

 Note that publishing costs for open access journals are eligible expenses under Tri-Agency regulations.
-Additionally, Libraries and Cultural Resources manages an Open Access Authors Fund that covers costs for eligible publications.

 The Where to publish page in this guide contains tips on selecting a reputable open access journal.